 Residency in Obstetrics & Gynecology at Lenox Hill Hospital

-The residency program in Obstetrics and Gynecology consists of a four-year period of structured learning and progressive experience.
+The Residency in Obstetrics & Gynecology at Lenox Hill Hospital consists of a four-year period of structured learning and progressive experience.
 A total of 16 positions are offered, four at each level.
 All first year applicants are processed through the National Resident Matching Program.

 The resident gains experience by providing supervised care to all patients, both ambulatory and hospitalized.
 A full complement of outpatient clinics is available, including regular and high-risk obstetrics, gynecologic oncology, endocrinology/infertility, colposcopy, and urogynecology.
 Experience is available in all aspects of breast disease, including diagnostic testing, fine-needle aspiration and surgical management.

 Residents at each level spend time in the various subspecialty clinics and thus receive a well-rounded education.
 During the first three years, residents attend a continuity clinic where they develop a cohort of patients whom they manage throughout the program.
 This continuity of care is pivotal in assisting the resident to master the principles of primary care OB/GYN.

 The first year of residency provides nine months of obstetrics, two months of gynecology and one month of critical care/ambulatory surgery.
 Throughout the year, the first year resident attends two half-day weekly OB/GYN continuity clinic focusing on general primary OB/GYN and preventive health.